 The article Definition of a Learning Dysfunction (1987, revised January 1996) provides a detailed explanation of how the Arrowsmith Program defines a learning dysfunction.

-The Description of Learning Dysfunctions Addressed describes the cognitive areas addressed by the Arrowsmith Program and how they impact learning.
-The Chart of Learning Outcomes describes the most common learning dysfunctions addressed and several of the learning outcomes attained.
+The Description of Learning Dysfunctions Addressed describes the cognitive areas the Arrowsmith Program identifies and works with and how they impact learning.
+The Chart of Learning Outcomes describes the most common learning dysfunctions and several of the learning outcomes attained.